 Why should we care about how technology really works?
 Why aren’t more women and youth learning how to code?
 Heather Payne is asking—and answering—these key questions.
 She’s the founder of Ladies Learning Code (now Canada Learning Code), a national not-for-profit organization that runs popular workshops for all Canadians, but especially focussed on empowering underrepresented demographics in the tech world like newcomers, Indigenous youth and people with disabilities.
 Named one of Canada’s 100 Most Powerful Women by the Women’s Executive Network, Payne is revolutionizing our approach to technology, education, and entrepreneurship.

 “If software is created only by a small portion of the population—typically white dudes in their 20s—how is it going to be reflective of society’s needs, and an entire population’s needs?” says Heather Payne.
-It’s a powerful question that has inspired Payne, a business school grad, to encourage thousands of women and girls to learn how to code.
+It’s a powerful question that inspired Payne, a business school grad, to encourage thousands of women and girls to learn how to code.
 To a growing legion of fans, students, and media attention, Heather Payne is transforming the world of tech, startups, and nonprofits.

 Payne is also the founding director of Toronto’s Mozilla-backed youth digital literacy initiative.
 Payne has spoken at many conferences, including 99U in New York, meshmarketing, and EdInnovation, and has been featured on CBC’s The National and in The Globe and Mail.
-She was recently named one of Canada’s 100 Most Powerful Women by the Women’s Executive Network.
+A graduate of the Richard Ivey School of Business at Western University, she was also recently named one of Canada’s 100 Most Powerful Women by the Women’s Executive Network.